Pharmacy program

 providing free and safe access to medicines

 CMA’s Pharmacy Program works to improve access to essential medicines for people facing barriers to healthcare.
 Through collaboration with healthcare providers, local pharmaceutical actors, and partner organizations, we support patients in accessing prescribed medicines safely and free of charge, while also strengthening local healthcare systems.
+The program supports vulnerable populations, including people living in refugee camp settings, elderly, unaccompanied minors and others experiencing limited access to healthcare and treatment.

 how we work